Taking model-complete cores: Properties preserved by taking model-complete cores

-Hence, the core companion preserves any model-theoretic property that is defined in terms of formulas not exhibiting a given patterned property.
-Some model theoretic properties do not fall under the framework of patterned properties of~\cite{bailetti2024walk}, but are still sufficiently witnessed by a certain combinatorial configuration so that our methods still work for them.
+Hence, the core companion preserves any model-theoretic property that is defined in terms of formulas not exhibiting a given semi-positive straight pattern.
+We note that whilst the properties $\mathrm{NSOP}_k$ for $k\geq 4$ are not known to be semi-positively straightly definable (and are known to not be positively straightly definable~\cite{bailetti2024walk}) these are still amenable to the core ideas of our proof.

 \begin{definition} Let $\phi(\bar{x},\bar{y})$ be a formula with $|\bar{x}|=|\bar{y}|$.
 Let $n\geq 3$.
-We say that $\phi(\bar{x},\bar{y})$ has the $n$-strong order property $\mathrm{SOP}_n$ if
+We say that $\phi(\bar{x},\bar{y})$ has the \emph{$n$-strong order property} $\mathrm{SOP}_n$ if

-is inconsistent, and there is a sequence $(\bar{a}_i)_{i\in\mathbb{N}}$ such that $\phi(\bar{a}_i; \bar{a_j})$ holds for all $i<j$ in $\mathbb{N}$.
+is inconsistent, and there is a sequence $(\bar{a}_i)_{i\in\mathbb{N}}$ such that $\phi(\bar{a}_i; \bar{a}_j)$ holds for all $i<j$ in $\mathbb{N}$.
 We say that a theory $T$ is $\mathrm{NSOP}_n$ if none of its formulas has $\mathrm{SOP}_n$. \end{definition}

 \begin{proposition} Let $S$ be the core companion of $T$.
 Fix $n\geq 3$.
 If $T$ is $\mathrm{NSOP}_n$, then so is $S$. \end{proposition} \begin{proof} As always, we prove the statement by contrapositive.
 Suppose that $S$ witnesses $\mathrm{SOP}_n$ with the formula $\phi(\bar{x},\bar{y})$ (which may be chosen to be existential positive) and the sequence $(\bar{a}_i)_{i\in\mathbb{N}}$.
-Let $\theta(\bar{x}_1, \dots, \bar{x}_n)$ be the existential positive formula equivalent to $\neg\delta(\bar{x}_1, \dots, \bar{x}_n)$, where
+Let $\theta$ be the existential positive formula equivalent to $\neg\delta$, where

 Let $f \colon\fa^\star\to\fb^\star$ be a homomorphism from a monster model $\fa^\star$ of $S$ to a monster model $\fb^\star$ of $T$.
-Then, since $\theta(\bar{x}_1, \dots, \bar{x}_n)$ is still an obstruction of $\delta(\bar{x}_1, \dots, \bar{x}_n)$ in $T$ and since both are existential positive formulas (modulo a tautology for $\delta$), we can deduce that $\delta(\bar{x}_1, \dots, \bar{x}_n)$ is still false in $T$.
-Moreover, for any $i\in\mathbb{N}$, $\phi(f(\bar{a}_i); f(\bar{a}_{i+1}))$ still holds since $\phi$ is an existential positive formula. \end{proof}
+Then, since $\theta$ is still an obstruction of $\delta$ in $T$ and since both are existential positive formulas (modulo a tautology for $\delta$), we can deduce that $\delta$ is still false in $T$.
+Moreover, for any $i<j\in\mathbb{N}$, $\phi(f(\bar{a}_i); f(\bar{a}_{j}))$ still holds since $\phi$ is an existential positive formula. \end{proof}

+Next we show that for $\omega$-categorical theories $\mathrm{NSOP}$ is also preserved by taking core companions.
+We do not know whether the same holds in general.
+Below, we give the definition of the strict order property of~\cite{shelah1995toward}.